 - Project issues and rework due to loss of continuity and teamwork

-- Loss of staff engagement
+- Loss of staff morale and engagement

 - Having to turn work away due to lack of capacity